phpbenchmarks/benchmark-rest-data/README.md

 ## What is this repository ?

-It's data for Rest API benchmark, for all benchmarks.
+It's data for Rest API benchmark.

 You can find how we benchmark it [here](http://www.phpbenchmarks.com/en/benchmark-protocol).